jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-5a.md

 linkf=  "/research/smith/wealth-of-nations/book-1/chapter-5b"
 linkftext=  "Chapter 5b"
 icon=  "/icons/smith.png"
-# linkbook=  https= //play.google.com/store/books/details/Juan_Dalisay_Jr_The_Simple_Wealth_of_Nations_by_Ad?id=BjnPDwAAQBAJ
-# linkbooktext=  Support Superphysics by buying the ebook version
 +++

-> Translator's note:  I've noticed the core of the misunderstanding of Smith's Labour Theory of Value is the ambiguity of the word 'labour', so I replace it with 'toil and trouble' to equate it more to psychology, emotions, and subjectiveness, instead of physical force or objectiveness.
+> Superphysics note:  The core of the misunderstanding of Smith's Labour Theory of Value is the ambiguity of the word 'labour'.
+Here, we replace it with 'toil and trouble' to equate it more to psychology, emotions, and subjectiveness, instead of physical force or objectiveness.
 Toil and trouble is more related to suffering and non-suffering.
 A link to the original translation with the word 'labour' will be posted in the bottom.

-Toil and trouble is the real measure of Exchangeable Value
+## Toil and trouble is the real measure of Exchangeable Value

 {{< s v="1" >}} A person's wealth depends on the degree by which he can afford to enjoy the necessaries, conveniencies, and amusements of human life.
 These necessaries and enjoyments come from the work of other people.
 His wealth depends on the amount of that work which he can command or buy.